-Scottish Water will contact the Non-Household Customer within 5 Business Days of the request from the Licensed Provider, under Step 3 above, to assist with the technical aspects of what is needed to complete the application, and to arrange a site visit, as required.
+Scottish Water will contact the Non-Household Customer within 5 Business Days of the request from the Licensed Provider, under Step 1 above, to assist with the technical aspects of what is needed to complete the application, and to arrange a site visit, as required.
 Scottish Water will promptly confirm the details of any discussion in writing to the Licensed Provider and will copy all correspondence with the Non-Household Customer to the Licensed Provider.

-Scottish Water will confirm in writing to the Licensed Provider within 2 Business Days of receipt of all the information needed to complete the DIA, setting out all the technical details that it will use for the DIA.
+Scottish Water will confirm in writing to the Licensed Provider within 2 Business Days of receipt of all the information needed to complete the PDE, setting out all the technical details that it will use for the PDE.

-Within 5 Business Days of the Licensed Provider’s receipt of the written confirmation from Scottish Water that it has all the information needed for the DIA, the Licensed Provider will:
+Within 5 Business Days of the Licensed Provider’s receipt of the written confirmation from Scottish Water that it has all the information needed for the PDE, the Licensed Provider will:

-request Scottish Water to proceed with the DIA on the basis of the information set out; or
+request Scottish Water to proceed with the PDE on the basis of the information set out; or

-request Scottish Water to proceed with the DIA using different technical information, setting out the relevant details, in which case this process restarts at Step 3B above.
+request Scottish Water to proceed with the PDE using different technical information, setting out the relevant details, in which case this process restarts at Step 2B above.

-If the Licensed Provider does not respond to Scottish Water within 5 Business Days of the written confirmation from Scottish Water, Scottish Water will proceed with DIA.
+If the Licensed Provider does not respond to Scottish Water within 5 Business Days of the written confirmation from Scottish Water, Scottish Water will proceed with PDE.

-Scottish Water will respond to the Licensed Provider within 20 Business Days of receipt of all the information needed to complete the DIA.
+Scottish Water will respond to the Licensed Provider within 15 Business Days of receipt of all the information needed to complete the PDE.

-Scottish Water may invoice the Licensed Provider for any additional costs associated with the completion of the DIA in accordance with the Wholesale Charges Scheme.
+Scottish Water may invoice the Licensed Provider for any additional costs associated with the completion of the PDE in accordance with the Wholesale Charges Scheme.

-Step 4
+Step 2

+The PDE will identify:

+any Network reinforcement or;

-The DIA will identify any Network reinforcement or other work required before the proposed development can be connected.
+The work that is required before the proposed development can be connected, noting that the PDE may suggest that a water impact assessment or drainage impact assessment will be required to be undertaken by the Licensed Provider;

+any specific conditions that would apply in relation to the connection.